mdsol/chronos_cookbook/README.md

 ## Usage

-This recipe allows you to deploy Airbnb's Chronos in a minimal est mode using an internal zookeeper running within Chronos itself.
+This recipe allows you to deploy Airbnb's Chronos in a minimal test mode using an internal zookeeper running within Chronos itself.
 WARNING: Do not use this configuration for production deployments!